ec-europa/europa-component-library/src/systems/ec/specs/components/page-header/docs/usage.md

 ## Metadata: Best practice

 A maximum of 3 metadata items can be added, such as content type, author and publication date.
-The meta-line can also contain a label, to show the status of the information displayed (metadata items act as a signpost for the user to recognise the type of data presented)
+The meta-line can also contain a label, to show the status of the information displayed (metadata items act as a signpost for the user to recognise the type of data presented).